Search En menu en ClientConnect

 while 22% of firms that import solely from the European Union did.

-37% of EU firms said access to semiconductors and raw materials was a major obstacle,
+37% of EU firms reported that access to commodities and raw materials was a major obstacle,

 while 34% were affected by disruptions in logistics and transport.